thelbouffi/github_search_challenge/readme.md

 ## Logic implemented
 ### case of clicking the drop down menu only
-- In this case the page `./src/pages/Search.tsx` is called, and thereafter it will `<SearchFields />` component.
-This component contains the input field and the dropdown menu that `<DropDown/>` is composed by 3 subcomponent `<Toggle/>`, `<List/>` and `<Item/>`
+- In this case the page `./src/pages/Search.tsx` is called, and thereafter it will show `<SearchFields />` component.
+This component contains the input field and the dropdown menu, that `<DropDown/>` is composed by 3 subcomponent `<Toggle/>`, `<List/>` and `<Item/>`
 -  The `<Toggle/>` component when it's clicked, it dispatchs an action that change a boolean state attribute in the redux sotre related to the `<List/>` component.
 When it's true `<List/>` component is diplayed else it's hiden
 - `<List/>` component wraps `<Item/>` component.
 Items to list in our list of items is determined by porps passed from `<DropDown/>` component
-- `<Item/>` component it dispatch an action that tells the `<List/>` component to desapear, and save in our store the name of choosen dropdown item
+- When we click `<Item/>` component it dispatch an action that tells the `<List/>` component to desapear, and save in our store the name of choosen dropdown item
 - we use svg to drow up and down arrows
 ### case of filling the input field
-- when we start filling the input field, if we insert 3 or more characters we dispatch an action the calls an axios fetch.
+- when we start filling the input field, if we insert 3 or more characters we dispatch an action that calls axios.
 We have also a use effect that help us make a history push to the respictive route.
-- in case of removing characters until length is less than 3, we should be redirected thanks to useEffect
+- in case of removing characters until length is less than 3, we should be redirected to search page thanks to useEffect
 ### when dispatch is called
 - when we call dispatch it will call an action fucntion that returns type (action type) and payload
 - in parallel we have reducer that listen for spesific action type. case of specific action we update the shared state